fosterbrereton/forest-svg-docs/forest_intro.md

     <text font-size='{{small_font_size}}' x='150' y='200' dominant-baseline="central">{N, T}</text>
 </svg>

-Since iterators always point to a node, we never speak of an iterator being on the out edge of a node it is leaving.
-Rather, we always consider it on the in edge of the node that it points to.
-Visually, iterators will only ever be on the northwest or southeast edge of the node to which they point.
+### Iterator Advancement

+While pointing at a node, there are always two ways an iterator could advance: the leading out edge, or the trailing out edge.
+The rule of thumb for iterator advancement is that iterators prefer the edge they are on.
+Thus, if an iterator is on the leading edge of a node, it will advance through the leading out edge (and so for a trailing edge iterator.)

+There are two specific cases where this rule does not hold.
+The first is on a leaf node, where the leading out edge of the node arrives at the trailing in edge of that same node.
+In this case, the iterator is flipped from leading to trailing.
+The second is when an iterator traverses from the trailing out edge of a node to the leading in edge of its next sibling.
+In this case, the iterator is flipped from the trailing to leading.

 ### Edge Flipping